jsvn/Inhabitent-Wordpress-1/README.md

 ![Inhabitent Home Screen](http://i.imgur.com/b2g3M3Y.jpg "Inhabitent Home Screen")

 Using Wordpress as a CMS, custom pages, post types and taxonomies were created.
-A starter theme based on _underscores was provided and further theme development and styling was required to adequetly reflect the design comps.
+A starter theme based on _underscores was used and further theme development and styling was required to adequetly reflect the design comps.

 This project includes: